awole20/helloRomeRss/readme.md

 * ROME is dependent on jdom1.x
 * RSS readers (at least 1.0) seem to be link-dependent.
 Any links that have already been synthesized are seen as "old news".
 * There doesn't seem to be any documentation as to what valid feed types are.
 The [example](http://www.javaworld.com/javaworld/jw-11-2007/jw-11-rome.html?page=2) I found used "rss_1.0".
+* This example reads in the existing rss file, and appends.

 #### TODO
+* Find more valid feed types (atom? supported by "atom_0.3")
-* see if it isn't possible to read in the existing rss file, and append.
-If this happens, keep maximum number of entries (prune from list when oversized).
+* Keep maximum number of entries (prune from list when oversized).
-* Find more valid feed types (atom?)